nsg-ethz/PowerDB_Datasheets/README.md

 ### From the Repository

-- Access the YAML files in `router-vendors/` or `transceiver-vendors/` to view individual device power consumption details.
+Access the YAML files in `router-vendors/` or `transceiver-vendors/` to view individual device power consumption details.
-- The CSV files `all_routers.csv` and `all_transceivers.csv` provide a tabular view of all the data in the repository.

 ### Using the NetPowerDB API